 There have been a number of occasions where I’ve been much more attentive to the fathers of brides at these events.
 Being able to bond with them, father to father makes these events more impactful for me; that often influences how I may present the Father & Daughter dance over the microphone before it takes place.

 When I know that THIS song is the one that’s chosen, I understand that it’s going to take Dad on an emotional journey.
 Dad is struggling with memories and emotions that most people don’t really consider on this day.
 I feel it’s important to offer a little extra support in a way that isn’t invasive.

 3) Daughters by John Mayer

 Fathers be good to your daughters.
 Daughters will love like you do.
 Girls become lovers who turn into mothers, so mothers be good to your daughters too.
 This one is pretty mellow, but I’ve REALLY liked the message from the moment I first heard it.
-This song came out when my daughter was young; there’s something about the latter part of the line quoted above (especially since she reminds me a LOT of her mother in appearance) that threatens to make my eyes sweat every time I hear it.
+This song came out when my youngest was young; there’s something about the latter part of the line quoted above (especially since they reminds me a LOT of their mother in appearance) that threatens to make my eyes sweat every time I hear it.